The Risk of Heroin Overdose After Detox

 Lower Tolerance Levels

 The brain’s rising tolerance levels for heroin are the driving force behind addiction.
 Brain tolerance levels drop significantly during detox treatment.
-Once a person completes treatment, lower tolerance levels place recovering addicts at high risk of heroin overdose, according to the University of California-San Francisco.
+After completing treatment, reduced tolerance significantly increases the risk of heroin overdose for individuals in recovery.

 Heroin Overdose